TuringLang/NestedSamplers.jl/README.md

 NestedModel(loglike, priors::AbstractVector{<:Distribution})
 ```

-A model for use with [`Nested`](@ref).
+A model for use with the `Nested` sampler.

 `loglike` must be callable with a signature `loglike(::AbstractVector)::Real` where the length of the vector must match the number of parameters in your model.

 `priors` are required for each variable in order to transform between a unit-sphere and parameter space.
 This means they must have `Distributions.cdf` and `Distributions.quantile` must be implemented.

-!!! note
-    `loglike` is the only function used for likelihood calculations.
+**Note:** `loglike` is the only function used for likelihood calculations.
 This means if you want your priors to be used for the likelihood calculations they must be manually included in that function.